fieldtrip/website/getting_started/eyelink.md

 # Getting started with SR-Research EyeLink eye tracker data

 At the Donders we have an [Eyelink 1000 eyetracker](http://www.sr-research.com/eyelink1000plus.html) that supports sampling rates up to 2000Hz for monocular and 1000Hz for binocular tracking.
 For a technical overview about Eyelink 1000 characteristics look [here](http://www.sr-research.com/el1000plus_baseunit.html)

 The eye tracker can be used on itself, or in combination with other data acquisition techniques (e.g. EEG, MEG, TMS or fMRI).
 FieldTrip allows you to analyse the eye tracker data in all of these situations.
 In the following I will provide the background of the data acquisition and present some examples on how to analyse eye tracker data.

-{:.alert-info}
+{% include markup/info %}
 With your presentation script on the stimulus presentation computer you can also write "data" to disk in the form of behavioural log files.
 In the subsequent examples we will not consider integrating the physiological measurements with the "data" in these behavioural log files.
 We will only consider physiological data from the eye tracker, from the EEG system and from the MEG system.
+{% include markup/end %}

 ## Eye tracker recordings by themselves

 It is possible to use the eye tracker in combination with a behavioural task that involves stimuli (usually on a screen) and response, but without EEG or MEG recordings.
 In this case the EyeLink computer records all data.

 ###  Converting the EDF file to an ASC file

 The Eyelink 1000 output is an *.EDF file (eyelink data file).
 There are several ways to read (directly or indirectly) this data into MATLAB.
 To use FieldTrip for data analysis, you have to convert the EDF file to an ASCII text format using the Eyelink executable EDF2ASC.EXE.
 You need to run the EDF2ASC.EXE that can be downloaded [ here](https://www.sr-support.com/showthread.php?17-EDF2ASC-Conversion-Utility) under MSDOS on the Eyelink computer and find your *.EDF recording as follow

 	EDF2ASC filename.edf

 You can type DIR to see if your *.EDF file is located in the current working directory.
 When the conversion is finished, you need to reboot the Eyelink PC to windows to read your data, because in MSDOS you cannot use USB memory stick.

 After converting the EDF file to ASC format and transferring it from the Eyelink computer, we can read it in MATLAB.

 To read in the continuous data, you would simply do thi